dejbug/dejbug.github.io/index.md

 --- https://archive.org/details/egertonpaperscol00ellerich/page/116/mode/1up
 """

 I've been browsing the archive and chanced upon this book.
 I opened it up randomly and this is what I read.
 Her Majesty the Queen of England.
-First mate of the ship of state.
-Funny.
-My timbers are a-shiver. https://en.wikipedia.org/wiki/International_Talk_Like_a_Pirate_Day
+First "Maty" of the Ship of State. https://en.wikipedia.org/wiki/Ship_of_State Timber me a-shiver. https://en.wikipedia.org/wiki/International_Talk_Like_a_Pirate_Day

 """
 Hand me my sentence,